At Chaucer Community Primary School our curriculum is designed to:

 Subject leaders play an important part in the success of the curriculum by leading a regular programme of monitoring, evaluation and review, alongside the Senior Leadership Team.
 They each collate evidence in subject leaders’ files and regularly hold pupil interviews in order to check on knowledge and skill acquisition.

 Subjects are planned to ensure progression of knowledge and skills across school.
 Creatively produced subject books give children a sense of pride in the presentation of their work.
 High quality visits and visitors enhance the curriculum and provide opportunities for writing for a purpose.

 Striving for excellence

-We are proud of our ‘Sainsburys GOLD award’ for quality Physical Education and encourage active lifestyles, ensuring children understand the importance of making health lifestyle choices.
+We are proud of our ‘Sainsburys GOLD award’ for quality Physical Education and encourage active lifestyles, ensuring children understand the importance of making healthy lifestyle choices.